Conreality/conreality-wiki/Hackathons.md

 1. Got everyone in the development team set up with OCaml and Lua development environments.

+1. Installed a third Raspberry for @ab0032 and set up the current conreality software

+1. Achieved usable control over a servo from one pin of the Raspberry Pi.

 1. Explored prospects for [[Gazebo]] integration.